cdminigun/cloudandbigdatalab.github.io/docker-combined.md

 **Dockerfile:** A Dockerfile is a text document that contains all the commands you would normally execute manually in order to build a Docker image.
 Docker can build images automatically by reading the instructions from a Dockerfile. <https://docs.docker.com/reference/builder/>

-**Postgres:** An SQL database. <http://www.postgresql.org>

-**Nginx "engine x":** A web server. <http://nginx.com>

-**uWGSI:** An application server that connects to Nginx.
-In our tutorial we're using it to run a simple Python app that generates the demo page. <https://uwsgi-docs.readthedocs.org/en/latest/>

 ## Image Repositories / Docker Hub
 Docker provides the Docker Hub service to host and build images.
 Users create Docker images and push them to Hub for others to use and expand on.
 Hub also allows for automated builds.
 Automated builds link to a repo (GitHub or Bitbucket) and build an image on Hub servers using files from the repo automatically when you push to the repo.

 Images fulfill different needs and workflows.
 System images are useful to build off or provide an environment to work in.
 Processing type images take input files and produce processed output files.
 One-off images run some predetermined task and generate a result or success message.
 We'll look at specific examples below.

-### System Images
+**System Images**
-You can use Docker to quickly launch into a particular Linux distro environment.
-For example to launch into a Bash shell on Ubuntu, run `docker run -it ubuntu /bin/bash` or `docker run -it -v $(pwd):/working` (if you need to save work).
+Docker can be used to quickly launch into a particular Linux distro environment.
+For example to launch into a Bash shell on Ubuntu, run
+`docker run -it ubuntu /bin/bash` or
+`docker run -it -v $(pwd):/working` (if you need to save work).
 The `-v $(pwd):/working` argument mounts the current directory inside the container at `/working`.
 System images are also used as the base for other images.
 To do this you specify a system image in the `FROM` tag of a Dockerfile.

-### Processing Images
+**Processing Images**
 A common workflow with containers is performing some operation or conversion on an input file.
 For example this document is written in markdown and needs to be converted to pdf.
 For this we have a container with Pandoc installed.
 The command to use it is:

 ```